qochieng/LP2-Classification-Project/README.md

 # LP2-Classification-Project
 A Machine Learning project that analyzes a Telco churn data to train our program and help answer a few questions.
+Churn rate in this case means the rate of customers that leave or stop using a company's products and services.
+The main goal is to determine what percentage of customers leave and ideally the factors that contribute to the churn.
+The end goal is to improve customer retention by analyzing the factors contributing to the churn rate.

 ## Features Explanation: